prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>InitContainers allows injecting initContainers to the Pod definition.
+<p>initContainers allows injecting initContainers to the Pod definition.
 Those
 can be used to e.g.  fetch secrets for injection into the Prometheus configuration from external sources.
 Any errors during the execution of an initContainer will lead to a restart of the Pod.
 More info: